magnumjs/mag.js/examples/README.md

 ## View model

 The view model layer is plain HTML.
-Note the ID is used to attach to the mag.module the element that we will use our javascript element matchers to transpile data.
+Note the ID is used to attach to the mag.module the element that we will use our javascript element matchers to transpile with.

 ```html
 <div id="todos">